dijasila/ASE/doc/tutorials/metadynamics/metadynamics.rst

-Here, *W* is the maximum height of the Gaussians, `\beta` is the inverse of the thermal energy (:math:`1/k_BT`) and `\gamma` is a bias factor greater than zero that regulates how fast the height of the bias decreases.
+Here, *W* is the maximum height of the Gaussians, `\beta` is the inverse of the thermal energy (:math:`1/k_BT`) and `\gamma` is a bias factor greater than one that regulates how fast the height of the bias decreases.
 The higher the bias factor, the slower is the decreasing of the heights.
 Note that when `\gamma` approaches infinity, this equation becomes constant and simple metadynamics is recovered.
-On contrast, when `\gamma` approaches 0, no bias is added, namely, the case of Molecular Dynamics.
+On contrast, when `\gamma` approaches zero, no bias is added, which is the case of Molecular Dynamics.

-In this way, the force acting over the i-th atom becomes in:
+In this way, the force with bias acting over the i-th atom becomes in:

 .. math::
    \begin{align}